 DP and PG Ratings

-• This type of rating represents how an impact window can withstand high wind pressure force.
+- This type of rating represents how an impact window can withstand high wind pressure force.
 There are three different criteria that this numerical rating encompasses, which include structural load, air infiltration and water infiltration.
 When looking at the hurricane level chart, if the rating is higher, then the window can withstand the criteria in a much better way.
 If the window has a 50DP rating, then it can withstand 75 pounds of pressure per square foot.
 Keep in mind that there are manufacturers that misrepresent the rating, but the majority of manufacturers show honesty regarding the DP rating.

-PG Ratings
+What is PG Ratings Ratings?

-• The main purpose of developing these ratings was to promote or encourage the true measurements of the efficacy of the impact windows.
+The main purpose of developing these ratings was to promote or encourage the true measurements of the efficacy of the impact windows.
 The PG rating has to meet all three criteria and there are no exceptions, while the DP ratings can meet two or three of the criteria.

 One needs to have a look at the impact window glass thickness chart.
 If the rating of the impact window is 40, and it meets two of the three criteria, then there are chances that there will be a lower score for the window.